louishugens/compassion-new/README.md

 - **Session management**: Automatic token refresh and session handling
 - **Middleware protection**: Routes are protected using Next.js middleware
 - **Client and server hooks**: `useAuth()` for client components, `withAuth()` for server components

+## Deploying to Vercel

+When deploying to Vercel, you need to configure the WorkOS redirect URI:

+1. Deploy your app to Vercel
+2. In your Vercel project settings, go to Environment Variables
+3. Add the following environment variables:
+   - `WORKOS_CLIENT_ID` - Your WorkOS Client ID
+   - `WORKOS_API_KEY` - Your WorkOS API Key
+   - `WORKOS_COOKIE_PASSWORD` - Your secure cookie encryption password (32+ characters)
+   - `WORKOS_REDIRECT_URI` - Set to `https://${VERCEL_URL}/callback` or your custom domain callback URL
+   - `NEXT_PUBLIC_CONVEX_URL` - Your Convex deployment URL
+   - `UPLOADTHING_TOKEN` - Your UploadThing token
+4. In the WorkOS dashboard, add your production redirect URI:
+   - `https://your-vercel-site.vercel.app/callback` (or your custom domain)
+5. Redeploy your app

+Note: Vercel automatically provides the `VERCEL_URL` environment variable with your deployment URL.

 ## Learn more